CSCI 4830-800 (Research On-ramp) Course Materials for Spring 2026:

 Importance of Stupidity in Scientific Research."

-- 28 January: A deeper dive into how to do background
+results and a deeper dive into how to do background research.

 Homework for next time: